open-meteo/open-data/README.md

 ### Weather Forecast Models

+Weather models can be broadly categories by their coverage:
+- Global models run at lower resolution (11-50 km) but offer 7 to 16 days of forecast
+- Local models use higher resolution (1-7 km) but offer only 2-5 days of weather forecast

+Local models are nested into global models and rely on boundary conditions that drive large scale weather patterns.
+The Open-Meteo API seamlessly combines local and global weather models.
+Depending on your use-case, you may want to use different weather models.
+E.g. If you only need 2 days of forecast for North America, use `ncep_hrrr_conus`.
+Further more, you can select only `temperature_2m` to more fine grained of how much data is being transferred.

 | Model                       | Region                           | Resolution       | Timeinterval | Forecast length | Updates        | # Surface Variables | # Pressure Variables | Available since |
 |-----------------------------|----------------------------------|------------------|--------------|-----------------|----------------|---------------------|----------------------|-----------------|